sttts/elastic-etcd/README.md

 # elastic-etcd

-An experimental wrapper around etcd2 to add elastic discovery and join.
+An **EXPERIMENTAL** wrapper around etcd2 to add elastic discovery and join.

 ## Ratio